This Apple Cobbler is made with tender cinnamon apples and a buttery sugar cookie topping. A rustic and delicious fall

 - Preheat oven to 350°F. Grease an 8x8 baking dish.

 - In a large bowl, combine all filling ingredients.
+Note: Apples should be sliced ¼ inch thick or smaller (this is important so that they soften during bake time).
 Stir until well combined.
 Pour the apple mixture into the prepared baking dish (along with all the juices) and arrange into an even layer.

 - In a medium bowl stir together sugar, flour, baking powder, and salt.
 Stir in melted butter and vanilla (I use a rubber spatula).
 It will be thick, very similar to sugar cookie dough.

 - Take pieces of the topping and press them into flat irregular-shaped pieces, placing the pieces on top of the apples.

 - Lightly spray a piece of foil with nonstick spray and place the foil over the cobbler.
 Bake, covered, for 25 minutes.
 Remove the foil and bake for an additional 20-30 minutes, until the apples are tender and the topping is light golden brown.
 Place on a wire rack to cool for 15 minutes.
 Serve warm with vanilla ice cream or whipped cream.